-For the treatment of anemia associated with chronic kidney disease, including members on dialysis and members not on dialysis
+Indicated for the treatment of anemia associated with chronic kidney disease (CDK), including patients on dialysis and patients not on dialysis.

-For the treatment of anemia in members with nonmyeloid malignancies where anemia is due to the effect of concomitant myelosuppressive chemotherapy, and upon initiation, there is a minimum of 2 additional months of planned chemotherapy.
+Indicated for the treatment of anemia in patients with non-myeloid malignancies where anemia is due to the effect of concomitant myelosuppressive chemotherapy, and upon initiation, there is a minimum of 2 additional months of planned chemotherapy.